 The part of the sentence that is not the subject.
 This can include the verb or verb phrase and its objects.

 Example: I gave Lindsay the book.
 Giving is the action, so it is the verb in the predicate, while the book is being given to Lindsay, meaning that they are objects of the sentence.
 Everything after I in this sentence is the predicate.
 Remember that there are eight different parts of speech in the English language.

 The receiver of the action of the verb, or who or what completes the description of the subject.
 There are several types of objects including direct and indirect objects.
 If you don’t understand objects, you will always have syntax & grammar issues in your writing.

 - Direct Object – The recipient of the action.
 Example: I gave Lindsay the book.
 In this example the book is what is being given, so it is receiving the action and is the direct object.

-- Indirect Object – Indicates to or for whom or what the verb is performed.
+- Indirect Object – An indirect object indicates to or for whom or what the verb is performed.
 Example: I gave Lindsay the book.
 In this example the act of giving is done for Lindsay, so Lindsay is the indirect object.

-- Subject Complements – Follows a linking verb and renames or describes the subject.
+- Subject Complements – Subject complements follow a linking verb and renames or describes the subject.
 Example: A dog is a mammal.
 In this sentence, mammal is another term describing the dog, so it is a subject complement.